-Here are some example first date topics and conversation starters that will help get you on the right track:
+We wrote a blog on first date topics and conversation starters that will help get you to the second date!

 Remember that good first date questions are just as important as answers.
-In fact, your focus should be less on what to talk about on a first date and more on listening well and making the other person comfortable.
+In fact, your focus should be on listening well and making the other person comfortable.
 To that end, avoid sensitive topics related to sex or money.
 Asking how much the other person earns or why their last relationship ended are not good questions to ask on a first date.

 5. Boost your confidence

 People love to be around confident people.
 And body language is a powerful signal that will tell your date a lot about you.
 One way to boost your confidence is to do a bit of ‘power posing’ in advance.
 This means standing for a few minutes in an assertive posture, hands on hips (think of a superhero), so as to trick the brain into feeling more confident.
 Just don’t do it on the date itself, or you’ll look ridiculous.